 - The advanced irrigation streams of the plains and valleys of Lombardy that make it the most fertile and profitable land in the world (North’s trip and journal, 1555)

-- The explicit description of the desperate poverty that affected Apothecary, which is also connected to Arden of Faversham and Comedy of Errors (The Dial, 1557)
+- The explicit description of the Apohtecary’s desperate poverty, which also connects to Arden of Faversham and Comedy of Errors (The Dial, 1557)